 The seats convert to fully flat beds and were genuinely comfortable.
 No gimmicks.
 Just solid, functional comfort.

 What surprised me most was the presentation.
 Kenya Airways clearly loves its linens.
 Proper embroidered napkins.
 Real tablecloths.
-A sense of occasion at 35,000 feet – it felt refreshingly traditional.
+This created a real sense of occasion at 35,000 feet, and it felt refreshingly traditional.

 Breakfast before landing was simple but good.
 And the coffee?
 Surprisingly good… something I rarely say about airline breakfasts.